-David Hope - Served in the Army Air Corps for 25 years and joined LDC in 2013
+David Hope - Served in the Army Air Corps for 25 years

 Upon completion of a successful and enjoyable 25 year career in the Army Air Corps, culminating in becoming the Corps Regimental Sergeant Major, I realised that I had spent a substantial percentage of my career in training, and had learned how to work with and train people of all ages and from different backgrounds.

 I was like many that leave the forces in that I was initially unsure what to do next.
 I saw an advert for LDC in one of the re-settlement magazines and realized that not only would my experience from my military career give me a good start as a Driving Instructor but a career with LDC would also give me the flexibility, independence and reward that I was looking for.

 I completed my training using my re-settlement grant and enhanced learning credits.
 The course structure and the teaching material LDC provide is first rate and not too dissimilar to how I had taught in the military.
 Both my tutor and the training staff at LDC were thoroughly professional and supportive every step of the way.

 Since qualifying as an ADI my business has gone from strength to strength, again with the full intimate support of LDC when I needed it.
 With LDC I now feel I have a good balance of independence and support from a company that seems to embrace similar values and standards to those I was used to in the military.
 I can honestly say I am proud to drive around in an LDC car and I feel that using the LD system of teaching gives me the professional edge over other driving schools and instructors.

 If you are interested in a career as a Driving Instructor then I would wholeheartedly recommend that you come and train and work with the best and become one of the LDC family!